Meet WSP

 monica2015Monica Laurent (she/her)

-Monica was born and raised in Italy, where she graduated from the Catholic University of Milan with a bachelor’s degree in Business Administration.
-She moved to the United States and earned a master’s in Multicultural Communication from DePaul University.
+Monica was born and raised in Milan, Italy.
+Following her heart, she moved to the United States in 1992 and earned a master’s in Multicultural Communication from DePaul University.
 Monica graduated from the Rudolf Steiner College Teacher Training Program in 2005 and the Gradalis Institute in Trans-Disciplinary Therapeutic Education in 2006.
 Monica started as an intern in 2002 and, in 2005, became the co-director of the Educational Support Department before taking her first-grade class in 2008, which she graduated in 2016.
 Monica is delighted to be on this journey again with the class of 2028.
-She is pursuing a doctoral degree in Waldorf Education from Antioch University researching the intricacies of adolescents’ social and emotional well-being.
+Monica has enjoyed teaching the Dante block in high school along with her class teaching.
+She is pursuing an Ed.D. in Educational and Professional Practice focusing and Waldorf Education at Antioch University.
+Monica’s particular interest is in the intricacies of adolescents’ social and emotional development and well-being.
+In her spare time, she enjoys creating art, being outdoors, cooking, reading, and spending time with her husband and three adult children, all WSP graduates.

 Grades 1 – 8 Subject Faculty